As Christians, we know Jesus is the reason for the season.

-In the not too distant future, our thoughts will turn towards the Christmas season and all the trappings, some good, but most are nerve-racking.
-My friends complain each year that the joy of the holidays seems to be overshadowed by the rush-rush and have-to out of tradition and guilt.
+The Christmas season comes with all the trappings, some good, but most are nerve-racking.
+Seems like each year the joy of the holidays seems to be overshadowed by the rush-rush and “have-to do” out of tradition and guilt.

-This is the perfect time of year to sit down with your family before the leaves begin to fall and discuss what you loved about last year’s holiday and what you did not.
+This is the perfect time of year to sit down with your family and discuss what you loved about last year’s holiday and what you did not.
 Not everyone will express his or her delight in visiting Aunt Martha, and there may be a need for compromise.
 Get everyone’s input and make this year one that everyone feels excited about.

 Research the meaning behind your holidays